pixel

 Proof

 A proof of the initial design will be sent to the author as a PDF file for review and corrections.
 The author must review all proofs carefully.
-Suggestions will be accepted for the layout in advance, but content or stylistic changes cannot be made once the text has been laid out.
+Suggestions for the layout will be accepted in advance, but content or stylistic changes cannot be made once the text has been laid out.

 Digital ARC